1. Not saving enough

 3. Not having enough insurance

-Life insurance and disability insurance may have seemed like optional luxuries as a young adult, but in your 40s these types of policies become necessities.
+Life insurance and disability insurance may have seemed like optional luxuries as a young adult, but in your 40s these policies become necessities.
+Quotacy makes it easy to find and compare multiple life insurance offers, and with Breeze you can get a disability insurance quote in seconds.

 If you're suddenly unable to support your family because of an accident that's life-changing — or worse — insurance will help keep the people you love out of financial danger.